Frequently Asked Questions

 Our FAQ page offers essential details about Chirayu Super Speciality Hospital's services, treatments, and appointment booking.
 Find answers to common questions about our specialized medical care, diagnostic tests, and treatment options.
 This resource ensures a smooth, informed experience when accessing our comprehensive healthcare services.

-Results are typically available within a few hours after the blood sample is collected and analyzed.
+Results are generally available within 24 to 48 hours after the blood sample is collected, allowing for prompt review and diagnosis.

-Symptoms may include fatigue, weakness, shortness of breath, irritability, and tongue changes.
+Symptoms may include fatigue, weakness, anemia, neurological changes, and cognitive impairments.

-Treatment involves folic acid supplementation through oral tablets or injections, depending on the severity of the deficiency.
+Treatment involves vitamin B12 supplementation through oral tablets or injections, depending on the severity of the deficiency.

 Frequency depends on individual risk factors and health conditions.
 Consult your healthcare provider for personalized advice.